 Fred started calling out to the spirits of the cellar, "if you are here come forward".
 Seconds later the sound of a penny dropping was once again heard and over the next few minutes, they too experienced several coins hitting the floor from seemingly nowhere.

-A voice over from Yvette then explains that coins appearing from thin air is a worldwide paranormal phenomena.
+A voice over from Yvette then said that coins appearing from thin air is a worldwide paranormal phenomena.
 She explained, "my recent research shows that the coins are usually old pennies and generally seem to land heads up.
-Across different cultures and beliefs these occurrence has many different explanations, but the most common is that they represent a positive sign of blessings and love."
+Across different cultures and beliefs this occurrence has many different explanations, but the most common is that they represent a positive sign of blessings and love."
 All of the coins the team found had indeed landed heads up, apart from the last which was tails up, which happened after Fred called out and specifically asked for a coin to be thrown tails up.

 After this the episode came to an end but there is still plenty more to come from the teams investigation of Hodroyd Hall, the second part of the investigation airs in next week's episode.